To a beginner, the world of link building might look like nothing but technical tutorials and bizarre buzzwords.

 If you need to create that content, do it before you start building links.
 In a post on my site, I talk about how you can start at the most basic local level to create linkable assets and provide value.
 It’s okay to start small.
 I call this form of grassroots link building the Ground Zero Technique.

 Not everyone wants to start small, however.
-If you want to go big right out of the gate, Andrew Dennis wrote a great tutorial for brainstorming creative content ideas in this post at SEMrush.
+If you want to go big right out of the gate, Andrew Dennis wrote a great tutorial for brainstorming creative content ideas in on SEMrush.
 It gets a bit advanced, but he offers concrete ideas to spark your creativity.

 You'll just want to provide something people will want to read and a place to which they can link.
 When you’re starting from the beginning, it’s hard to build great links without good content.